KhodeDan/PassWordManager/README.md

 # What Is PasswordManager project?

 **This project serves as a personal endeavor for me to enhance my skills and understanding of fundamental Python concepts.
 It allows me to apply these concepts comprehensively, aiming to achieve a robust and reliable coding structure.
-The project is pursued independently, with the goal of reaching a satisfactory and dependable outcome.**
+The project is pursued independently with the goal of reaching a satisfactory and dependable outcome.**

 # What does the PasswordManager actually do And what are the features?
 **It is a Terminal based password manager , But instead of just focusing on the concept ( dictionaries ) That Was learned and trained during the project ,